Snapchat Best Friends Planets: Full Order & Meaning

 Maggie Lou avatarMaggie Lou

-Snapchat+ is Snapchat’s premium tier launched in 2022, offering exclusive experimental features before they roll out to the general public.
-The subscription typically costs between $3 and $7 per month, depending on the region, with cheaper annual plans and even localized discounts (for instance, users in Asia or Turkey often pay less).
+Snapchat+ is Snapchat's premium tier, launched in 2022, offering exclusive experimental features before they roll out to everyone.
+The subscription typically costs between $3 and $7 per month depending on region, with cheaper annual plans and localized discounts (users in Asia or Turkey often pay less).

-While free users can continue snapping as usual, Snapchat+ members get early access to advanced personalization tools and relationship insights — features that add depth, curiosity, and, occasionally, drama to the app experience.
+Free users can keep snapping as usual, but Snapchat+ members get early access to advanced personalization tools and relationship insights — including the best friends planets feature that turns your best friends list into a solar system.

 Key Features of Snapchat+